-- Regulations should be avoided that impose conflicting burdens on vehicles with varying levels of technology. - State policymakers should avoid vehicle performance standards, safety regulations, or certifications that supplement or go beyond, overlap, or conflict with federal law, regulations, or AV guidance.
+- State policymakers should prioritize harmonization between jurisdictions to avoid a patchwork of policies that may stifle innovation.
+They should avoid establishing vehicle performance standards, safety regulations, or certifications that conflict with federal law, regulations, or AV guidance.
 A patchwork of policies will stifle or impede innovation. - Frameworks, regulations, and constructs that restrict competition or limit operation of AVs to only one segment of innovators or automotive technologies should be avoided.
-Policies should be technology-neutral and foster continued innovation in the industry, avoid picking winners and losers, prioritize public safety, and protect intellectual property. - A human operator for operation, testing, and deployment should not be required.
+Policies should be technology-neutral and foster continued innovation in the industry, avoid picking winners and losers, prioritize public safety, and protect intellectual property. - A human operator inside an AV for operation, testing, and deployment should not be required.
 Policymakers should not predetermine how the technology will develop or legislate technology by specifying the role of a human in its development. - Local ordinances, or other formal local sign-off, as a prerequisite for testing or deployment within a state should not be required.
-TechNet believes that a patchwork of local laws and regulations would be unnecessarily burdensome and could impede travel between jurisdictions.

-- States should not require a premarket approval process for the deployment of AVs.
-Support voluntary compliance with the guidelines outlined in "Preparing for the Future of Transportation: Automated Vehicles 3.0." - The operation of AVs in the state should be subject to the same accident and operating reporting requirements as human-driven vehicles, but no more.
-Federal reporting laws are sufficient to address the states' interest in assessing road safety. - Policies that promote the growth of and investment in AV operations. - State laws and regulations should be updated to remove legal barriers to driverless deployment of AVs on public roads, including vehicles with novel designs. - Use of definitions and terminology consistent with the Society of Automobile Engineers (SAE) J3016 (2016). - Vehicles equipped with advanced driver-assistance systems (ADAS) are not AVs, and TechNet works to educate

-- policymakers on the unique and distinct nature of both ADAS and AVs.
-State laws should prohibit vehicles equipped with ADAS from being advertised as AVs. - Avoiding special licensing and registration for AVs and special permits for testing or development. - Seeking and maintaining uniformity of existing laws and policies on negligence, insurance, and product liability, unless and until the need for change is demonstrated. - Bills should provide a clear path to the commercial deployment of AVs. - Government should not mandate the sharing of businesses' data that it cannot adequately analyze and use to promote further innovation. - Creating a line of communication and providing industry expertise to various state AV task forces, while prioritizing the state AV task forces that are actively considering legislative proposals that may impede AV innovation. - Policymakers should avoid any regulations that limit or delay the use of AVs in public transportation systems.
-Limiting AVs in public transportation will deny mobility benefits to the riders that need it most.
+TechNet believes that a patchwork of local laws and regulations would be unnecessarily burdensome and could impede travel between jurisdictions. - Encourage states to follow the guidelines and best practices outlined in the U.S. Department of Transportation's "Preparing for the Future of Transportation: Automated Vehicles 3.0." - The operation of AVs in the state should be subject to the same accident and operating reporting requirements as human-driven vehicles, but no more.
+Federal reporting laws are sufficient to address the states' interest in assessing road safety. - Governments should support policies that promote the growth of and investment in AV operations. - State laws and regulations should be updated to remove legal barriers to driverless deployment of AVs on public roads, including vehicles with purpose-built designs. - Use of definitions and terminology consistent with the SAE J3016 (April 2021). - Vehicles equipped with advanced driver-assistance systems (ADAS) are not AVs, and TechNet works to educate policymakers on the unique and distinct nature of both ADAS and AVs.
+State laws should prohibit vehicles equipped with ADAS from being advertised as AVs. - Avoiding special or unique permitting, licensing, insurance, or-registration requirements specific to for AV operations. - Seeking and maintaining existing laws on liability, unless and until the need for change is demonstrated. - Bills and regulations should provide a clear path to the commercial, driverless deployment of AVs. - Government should not mandate the sharing of businesses' data that it cannot adequately analyze and use to promote further innovation. - Create a line of communication and provide industry expertise to various state AV task forces.
+Prioritize state AV task forces that are actively considering legislative proposals that may impede AV innovation. - Policymakers should avoid any regulations that limit or delay the use of AVs in public transportation systems.
+Limiting AVs in public transportation will deny mobility benefits to the riders that need it most. - Policymakers should view autonomous vehicles and related technology as job creators, with the AV industry playing a critical role in enhancing state and local economies, economic competitiveness, and opportunity overall.

-Procurement
+PROCUREMENT

 TechNet seeks to promote and support innovation, transparency, competition, cost effectiveness, and technology neutrality in technology procurement processes.
 As states consider procurement reforms and legislation, TechNet will advocate for the following principles: